-As far as I can tell, living one human life involves dying and reanimating many times.
-My collisions with hatha yoga (1999) and 5Rhythms movement (dance) meditation (2007) were re-birthing gateways in my life.
-The teachings never left my system.
+As far as I can tell, living one life involves dying back and resurfacing many times.

-You don't need to feel strong or energetic to join.
-You don't need to be able to stand up to dance or do yoga.
+You don't need to feel strong or energetic to join my movement spaces.
+You don't need to be able to stand up to move, stretch and decompress.
+I hold practices with justice and equity intent.
 People of all cultures, colours, creeds, all genders and sexualities, all sizes, all abilities and life stages, and any health status are lovingly welcome.
 No one turned away for lack of funds: contact me here for information.
-If you're breathing, you've got all you need. *On children: weekly practice spaces include anyone 15 or older.
-I offer occasional all-ages dances and a weekly parent-and-baby yoga class.
-If you're looking for family-friendly class, let's talk.
+If you're breathing, you've got all you need. *On children: unless noted otherwise, practice spaces include anyone over 14.

 It's my honour to offer embodiment space to others.
-My purpose is to support and witness others’ movement adventures and spirit revolutions, in my home community and on the road.
+My purpose is to support and witness others’ movement adventures and spirit revolutions in my home community and on the road.
 I invite you to join me.
-To inquire about a class or workshop, or just to connect, use this contact form.